 FAB’s advocacy work is deeply rooted in our historic success of securing 8 formerly City-owned properties as permanently affordable spaces for non-profit arts and cultural groups.
 From this experience we gleaned a unique understanding of the policy behind land use and development, the needs of organizations working to fight displacement, and we formed strong relationships with appointed and elected officials.
 We have carried this knowledge and these relationships forward into our mission to strengthen the cultural vitality of the Lower East Side.

 FAB feels strongly that the success of healthy, safe, affordable and culturally-rich neighborhoods depends on respectful and engaged collaborations among organizations, small businesses, residents and workers.
 To that end, our advocacy work is always done in collaboration; we actively seek to engage our artistic constituents in ongoing campaigns to fight displacement.

 Platforms and policies we align ourselves with include: Black Lives Matter, Campaign Zero, People’s Institute of Survival and Beyond (PISAB), Artists Co-Creating Real Equity (ACRE), and Movement for Black Lives.

 Below is a list of our current affiliations and spaces in which we advocate for increased access to arts and culture and a more equitable distribution of financial and physical resources to ensure greater affordability, sustainability and quality of life for all New Yorkers.
 We urge you to click on the links below to become involved with any of these groups and actively participate in your community.

 Community Board 3 (CB3): FAB takes on CB3’s geographical catchment area as our service area.
-Our ED, Risa, is part of CB3’s Arts & Culture subcommittee.
+Our former ED, Risa, is part of CB3’s Arts & Culture subcommittee.